rednafi/rednafi.com/content/misc/run_single_instance.md

 main logic.
 If `mkdir` fails, it means another instance of the process is running, and the script exits with a message.

-This works almost as nicely as the `flock` version.
-But I rarely write scripts for non-Linux environments, so either works!
+This is almost as effective as the `flock` version.
+Since I rarely write scripts for non-Linux environments, either option is fine!

 ## With Python